Padraig McCrory

 Padraig McCrory (born Jun 20, 1988) is an Irish professional boxer.

 Professional career

 McCrory has competed at Super Middleweight, Light Heavyweight and Cruiserweight in his professional career, capturing the WBC International Silver Super Middleweight and IBO Light Heavyweight titles.

+2024

+McCrory vs Berlanga

+On February 24, 2024 in Orlando, Florida, undefeated McCrory faced undefeated Edgar Berlanga in a 12-round bout at super middleweight.
+The result was McCrory's first loss, a technical knockout in round six.